In this house, we love tacos. Fajitas, quesadillas, crispy, soft, salad, bowls. All the tacos all the time!

 - Remove steak from bag o’marinade and pat dry.

-- Once steak is cooked to desired temp, remove from pan and allow to rest for 5-10 minutes.
+- Once the steak is cooked to the desired temp, remove it from the pan and allow it to rest for 5-10 minutes.

 - While the steak rests, throw in onions and peppers into the skillet to cook in the meat juices YUM.